benmarwick/ctv-archaeology/Archaeology.md

 ### Landscape analysis

+- `r github("SCSchmidt/percopackage")` implements percolation Analysis as a 2D point pattern analysis technique for identifying clusters of any size and form (e.g. of archaeological sites)
 - `r pkg("leastcostpath")` calculates Least Cost Paths (LCPs) using numerous time- and energy-based cost functions that approximate the difficulty of moving across a landscape
 -  `r github("ISAAKiel/lecAAR")` for calculating the largest empty circles and estimation of archaeological sites theoretically to be expected in region of interest.
 -  `r github("ISAAKiel/pathAAR")` to reconstruct paths using archaeological monuments, model parameters of infrastructure and evaluate those parameters.